 Refresh metadata periodically

-Over the course of the month, the server will refresh the metadata for musical artists in your library.
-This will help ensure that your artists have good tour date information (if you’ve enabled that feature) and that Plex Pass users of music libraries will automatically get new lyrics from LyricFind (if that’s enabled).
+Over the course of the month, the server will refresh the metadata for musical artists and TV shows in your library.
+This will help ensure that your artists have good tour date information (if you’ve enabled that feature) and that Plex Pass users of music libraries will automatically get new lyrics from LyricFind (if that’s enabled), for instance.

-Note: This metadata refreshing currently only occurs for music libraries.
+Note: This metadata refreshing currently only occurs for music and TV libraries (assuming the library is on the latest metadata agent).

 Perform extensive media analysis during maintenance